 - Need to know: Malaria isn’t a problem on the islands, but dengue fever outbreaks occur, and mosquitoes can be pestilential – use insect repellent.

-- Other months: Apr-Oct – drier, cooler; Nov-Mar – wetter, hotter.
+- Other months: Apr–Oct: drier, cooler; Nov–Mar: wetter, hotter.

-Slip into the bath-warm Aegean or Med from the deck of a traditional gület on Turkey’s Turquoise Coast
+Sail a traditional gület on Turkey’s Turquoise Coast

-If diving off the wooden deck of a twin-masted sailboat (gület) into the impossible blue of the Mediterranean is your idea of heaven on a hot August day, you’re not alone.
+If diving off the wooden deck of a twin-masted sailboat (gület) into the blue of the Mediterranean is your idea of heaven on a hot August day, you’re not alone.
 Back in the 1920s, renowned Turkish writer Cevat Şakir Kabaağaçlı took to hiring local sponge-divers’ boats to cruise along the so-called Turquoise Coast from Bodrum on what he called ‘Blue Voyages’.

 In the intervening decades increasing numbers of Turkish and foreign tourists recognised the appeal, and today a plethora of vessels – some more traditional, some built specifically for the cruises – ply the waters along the Aegean and Mediterranean Coast from Bodrum, Marmaris and Fethiye, stopping to visit ancient sites such as Letoön and Patara, to swim, lounge on a beach, eat and drink.
 It’s a perfect holiday for families, too.